marthageb/DryFlux/readme.txt

-data: data used in analysis presented in the manuscript
+data: data used in analysis presented in the manuscript can  be accessed: https://drive.google.com/drive/folders/18HTllG5hctGcED7HhAKzuMTUO0Kax3di?usp=sharing contents of this folder include:
     site_locs.csv : site meta data for Southwestern NA sites including: site ID, site name, lat/long, vegetation classification (determined from MODIS IGBP land cover classification at flux tower location), MAT, MAP, and elevation (from FluxNet)
     Ozsites.csv: site meta data from FluxNET for the Australian sites site_meta.csv: meta data for SW USA sites (output from 'MATMAPelev.R')